simonvomeyser/simple-web-dev/resources/markdown/testing-vue-in-laravel-with-jest.md

 }
 ```

+Tadaaa, we made it through :)

 ## Still having problems?

-In almost all of my projects and for the "beta testers" I annoyed with this tutorial (**toto insert people, dajo, furkan, martin**) It did make the setup quite easy.
+In almost all of my projects and for the colleagues I annoyed with testing this tutorial there were no problems.

 If you still experience errors, here are a few options: